cynthia7125/react-hooks/README.md

 ## [useMemo](https://react.dev/reference/react/useMemo)
 - Helped us cache some data on our cleint saving some compute time on our app and hopefully making it more responsive.

+### What needs to be fixed
+1. Unliking the cartoon is impossible
+2. Unchecking the Sunday and Saturday check boxes shows the images that were not initially in view to remain gray.